Connect with us

 Marchand’s Plan A is getting Greenwood Leflore designated as a critical access hospital.
 That means the hospital would have to give up almost all of its 200 beds, but it would get more money for services that it provides.
 Critical access hospitals are typically reimbursed by Medicare at a rate of 101%, theoretically allowing a 1% profit.

-State Health Officer Dr. Dan Edney said closing service lines and applying for different hospital designations are he's seen increasingly across the state, but especially in the Delta.
-Though they might keep hospitals open, it's still a loss for the community, he said.
+State Health Officer Dr. Dan Edney said closing service lines and applying for different hospital designations are solutions he’s seen increasingly across the state, but especially in the Delta.
+Though they might keep hospitals open, it’s still a loss for the community, he said.

 “You take what was a vibrant hospital in the Delta, pre-pandemic, and now it’s a shell of its former self, post-pandemic,” Edney said.
 “Their only road to survivability is to downgrade.”